ANUcybernetics/aps-ai-transparency-tracker/statements/DFAT.md

 #  Artificial Intelligence (AI) transparency statement

-DFAT is investigating how AI can be used to enhance secure business outcomes.
-Embracing opportunities, while acknowledging the uncertainties and risks of new technologies, DFAT has adopted the Digital Transformation Agency's (DTA) [Policy for the responsible use of AI in government](https://www.digital.gov.au/policy/ai/policy).

-The DTA's Policy for the responsible use of AI in government establishes mandatory requirements relating to identifying [accountable officials](https://www.digital.gov.au/policy/ai/accountable-officials) and publicly publishing DFAT's AI uses in [AI transparency statements](https://www.digital.gov.au/policy/ai/transparency-statements).
-This statement explains how DFAT is adhering to policy requirements.
+DFAT is dedicated to identifying and adopting emerging technologies, including artificial intelligence (AI), to enhance secure business outcomes.
+We embrace new opportunities while recognising the uncertainties and risks that come with technological change.
+This public transparency statement outlines DFAT’s approach to AI.

-Safe, secure, and responsible use of AI is a guiding principle for AI use in DFAT.
+Safe and responsible use of AI is a guiding principle for AI use in DFAT.
+We comply with relevant legislation, regulations, guidance, and apply best practice where applicable.

-## Approach to using AI
+## Our approach to AI

-**Public access**.
-Currently, the public are not provided access to any DFAT AI tools or the ability to contribute to outputs.

-**Departmental use**.
-DFAT's internal use of AI is based on policy and guidelines developed by DTA, Department of Industry, Science and Resources, CSIRO, and international best practice.

-DFAT is part of the Whole of Australian Government Copilot trial.

-DFAT is reviewing the use of AI across service delivery, scientific, and corporate and enabling domains for relevant areas for insights into automating processes and identifying efficiencies.

-All staff are required to undertake training on the appropriate use of AI prior to enabling their access.
-General queries or concerns are encouraged to be reported through a dedicated internal channel.
+DFAT uses both automation and artificial intelligence (AI) to strengthen our operations and deliver better outcomes.
+We follow the [Organisation for Economic Co-operation and Development (OECD) definition](https://oecd.ai/en/ai-principles) of AI, in line with the [Policy for the responsible use of AI in government](https://www.digital.gov.au/policy/ai/policy).
+At DFAT, "AI" refers to applications of machine learning, deep learning, and generative AI.
+Rule-based analytics and rule-based automation are managed separately and are not considered AI under this definition.

+Our people are central to the safe and effective use of AI at DFAT.
+We are committed to equipping our staff with the skills and knowledge needed to implement, maintain, and use AI responsibly.
+Comprehensive training ensures our workforce can confidently manage their use of AI, uphold ethical standards, and support secure business practices.

+By combining advanced technology with a skilled and informed workforce, DFAT aims to harness the benefits of AI while maintaining the highest standards or safety, transparency, and accountability.

+Based on the classification system for AI in government, we are using AI in:

+  * analytics for insights
+  * workplace productivity
+  * image processing.

+We are applying AI in the following domains:

+  * service delivery
+  * compliance and fraud detection
+  * policy and legal
+  * corporate and enabling.

 ## AI safety and governance

-DFAT has internal governance, policy and instructions to ensure:
+DFAT has internal governance for AI, covering every stage from initial idea to implementation.
+Our processes ensure:

-  * AI is implemented safely and responsibly
+  * AI is implemented and used safely and responsibly
-  * monitoring of effectiveness of AI
+  * continuously monitoring how AI performs
-  * legal and regulatory compliance
+  * meeting all legal and regulatory obligations
-  * identification of any negative impacts of AI
+  * identifying risks and potential negative impacts
-  * measures to mitigate potential harm from AI.
+  * taking action to reduce or prevent harm.

+Each AI use case is assigned an Accountable Use Case Owner to oversee its management.
+Risks are assessed before implementation and reviewed regularly, with governance processes updated as needed to remain effective.
+DFAT only uses AI in ways that protect security, privacy, transparency, and ethical use, always maintaining human oversight (‘Human-in-the-Loop’).

+All staff must complete training on the responsible use of AI before they are granted access.
+Staff are encouraged to raise questions or report concerns through a dedicated internal channel.

+Currently, the Chief Information Officer is responsible for ensuring DFAT complies with whole-of-government AI policies and maintains the quality and integrity of departmental data.

-This transparency statement will be updated as DFAT's approach to AI changes.
+This transparency statement will be updated as our approach evolves, and at least every twelve months.

-## Accountable officials

-DFAT has identified relevant personnel to be accountable for DFAT.

 Update Date| Update Comment
 ---|---